top of page

 Baseball at Bill Beck Field

-The Rams have qualified for the NCAA Tournament one time, in 2005.
-In addition, Rhode Island has won one conference tournament, two regular season conference titles and three regular season division titles.
+The Rams have qualified for the NCAA Tournament twice, in 2005 and 2016.
+In addition, Rhode Island has won three Atlantic-10 conference titles.
 Three former Rams (Dave Stenhouse, Nick Greenwood and Angelo Dagres) have played in the major leagues.

 Atmosphere 2

-The game day atmosphere at Bill Beck Field is a laid-back one, to be sure.
-While there is a lot of energy coming from the stands, there’s only so much noise that 100 or so fans can make.
+While there is a lot of energy coming from the stands here, there’s only so much noise that 100 or so people can make.
 If you’re a fan who likes to hear the chatter coming from the dugouts or conversations between players and coaches, you’ll truly enjoy your time here.

 Neighborhood 2

-There are no lodging options directly adjacent to the URI campus, so fans looking to stay near URI overnight will need to look elsewhere.
-There are some options in nearby South Kingstown (don’t ask me why “Kingstown” has a “W” and “Kingston” doesn’t, it’s probably a colonial thing) and beyond.
+There are no lodging options directly adjacent to the URI campus.
+The closest option is a Holiday Inn out on Route 1 in South Kingstown (the different spellings of “Kingstown” and “Kingston” are most likely a colonial thing).
 Fans looking to make a weekend of their trip to URI would be advised to check out Newport or Providence, both short drives from campus.
 In addition, Boston is a short 90 minute drive from Kingston.

 Fans 2